puvie2005/PuvananBlogsite/docs/embedded.md

 # Embedded Programming
 Embedded programming is basically programming embedded systems.
 Embedded systems refers to a computer system.
 A combination of a computer processor, computer memory, and input/output peripheral devices—that has a dedicated function within a larger mechanical or electronic system.

+## Take Note
+* At the end of this section you will find videos to Assignment 12 and Ultrasonic sensor.
+Do not skip it :)

 ## Introduction to Arduino
 For this module, we will be using Arduino Uno/Nano for our embedded programming sessions.
 Using a microcontroller and coding it to achieve our desired output is the gist of this page.
 I will be talking about the basics of the microcontroller and the code in this page.